-Sri Lanka was already ravaged by armed conflict when the tsunami hit its coasts in 2004.
+Sri Lanka was already ravaged by armed conflict when the tsunami hit its coast in 2004.
 The disaster caused the loss of more than 40,000 lives and led to the displacement of over 500,000 people, in addition to the 390,000 persons already displaced by the conflict.
 The combination of the tsunami and the armed conflict increased the vulnerability of people with disabilities in the country.

 The war which consumed the north of the country lasted for nearly 30 years (1983 - 2009) and caused more than 60,000 deaths.
 Thousands of people were injured, of whom many were left with disabilities and many sustained their injuries from shells or anti-personnel landmines.
-390,000 persons were displaced by the conflict during the civil war.
+Some 390,000 people were displaced by the conflict during the civil war.

-Sri Lanka’s wounds are slowly healing and the reconstruction process is still ongoing, helped by the country’s flourishing economy, and the rapid development of its infrastructures and services.
+Sri Lanka’s wounds are slowly healing and the reconstruction process is still ongoing, helped by the country’s flourishing economy, and the rapid development of its infrastructure and services.
 Nevertheless, there is still a significant risk of natural disasters, including flooding, drought, landslides and cyclones, all of which frequently affect the island.